panjf2000/gnet/README.md

 The goal of this project is to create a server framework for Go that performs on par with [Redis](http://redis.io) and [Haproxy](http://www.haproxy.org) for packet handling.

-`gnet`sells itself as a high-performance, lightweight, nonblocking network library written in pure Go, derived from evio, but faster.
+`gnet` sells itself as a high-performance, lightweight, nonblocking network library written in pure Go.

+`gent` is derived from project `evio` while having higher performance.

 > gnet is still under active development, so if you are interested in gnet, please feel free to make your code contributions to it ~~